gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ##### The Powerful

-<div class="caption">Wealth and of high standing, they show that all things are
+<div class="caption">Wealthy and of high standing, they show that all things
-possible with God.</div>
+are possible with God.</div>

 <table class="twelve-believers">
   <tr>